 After many years, key players faded in and out of the museum controversy and by 1994, the idea of a National Museum lost its momentum.
 However, others have picked up idea and a planned National Museum is set for 2015.
 For more information about this museum, visit the website.
 This is just one example of a museum, like the Civil War Museum, who fought for stories and memories of African American to be told.

-began researching the African American Civil War museum to learn the ways it was telling African American stories.
+After learning about other museum, I began researching the African American Civil War museum to learn the ways it was telling African American stories.
 I found a review written in 2012 by Gene Seymour and published in American History, volume 47, issue 5.
 In his review of the African American Civil War Museum in Washington DC, Seymour first explains where the museum is and then goes into the why.
 The museum’s objective is “to place the Civil War in the foreground of African-American history”.
 Slavery is seen throughout the museum along with other information not well known to the American public.
 Interactive displays along with artifacts, give visitors the opportunity to dive deeper into the unknown of African Americans in the Civil War (Seymour, American History).

 Seymour gives a very brief but helpful summary of what visitors can find at the museum in Washington.
 What his review lacks however are the many efforts the museum is taking to commemorate African Americans and the 150th anniversary of the Civil War.